giomasce/asmc/README.md

 get confused between multiples of 4 and feel free to use hexadecimal if it makes things easier for you), but all in all if you know how to do things in C, converting to G is rather straightforward.

+## Ported programs

+This repository contains the following code ported to G:

+ * `mescc_hex2.g` is ported from `hex2_linker.c` in repository
+   <https://github.com/oriansj/mescc-tools>.
+It is synchronized with
+   commit `7ca979f660f53050cc34eb9930b9dc64ca7bd9c2`.

+ * `mescc_m1.g` is ported from `M1-macro.c` in repository
+   <https://github.com/oriansj/mescc-tools>.
+It is synchronized with
+   commit `7ca979f660f53050cc34eb9930b9dc64ca7bd9c2`.

+ * `mescc_m2.g` is ported from many files in repository
+   <https://github.com/oriansj/M2-Planet>.
+It is synchronized with
+   commit `64531def3b83992280349efd4876ff881e42d78a`.